avarngeline/Department-project/README.md

 ## Executive Summary

 This report analyses the issue of Late Export Declarations within the Marketing Department, which significantly impacted the BOI stock adjustment process and compliance with Thai Customs regulations.
-The late submission of export declarations led to inefficiencies, delayed stock adjustments, and potential risks of penalties and lost tax benefits.
-The findings from this study highlight that late export declarations were primarily concentrated in air shipments with short lead times, particularly for MB Japan.
+The late submission of Export Declarations led to inefficiencies, delayed stock adjustments, and potential risks of penalties and lost tax benefits.
+The findings from this study highlight that late Export Declarations were primarily concentrated in air shipments with short lead times, particularly for MB Japan.

-Through a root cause analysis using a Fishbone Diagram, the primary reasons for these delays were identified, including lack of assigned responsibility, incorrect information in export declarations, and unclear workflows.
+Through a root cause analysis using a Fishbone Diagram, the primary reasons for these delays were identified, including lack of assigned responsibility, incorrect information in Export Declarations, and unclear workflows.
 The Marketing Department addressed these challenges by implementing a structured action plan based on the 5W1H methodology, focusing on process improvements, responsibility assignments, and workflow optimisation.

 A testing period was conducted from January to March 2020, and the results demonstrated a 100% reduction in Late Export Declarations, from 149 cases (7.5%) in Q4 2019 to 0 cases in Q1 2020.
 The implementation of automated reminders, improved amendment handling, early validation, and streamlined data collection for BOI submission played a crucial role in ensuring smoother operations and sustained compliance.